emilymaxie/truffle-ballot/blog-post.md

 * winnerName

-Additionally, strings are stored as byte arrays under the hood in a solidity contract, so when you get them back, you'll be looking at some hexidecimal representation of that string (also padded with spaces).
+Additionally, strings are stored as byte arrays under the hood in a solidity contract, so when you get them back, you'll be looking at some hexadecimal representation of that string (also padded with spaces).
 If you check the tests where I'm verifying the names for the proposals, you'll see that I'm referencing the hex value of that string in the tests.  `¯\_(ツ)_/¯` I'm clearly